Home

 I've grown up in the states, earned a salary to support myself as an engineer and find myself wanting to learn the way of your average everyday citizen in Bangkok.
 I've become a relentlessly cost-cutting entrepreneur supporting myself in Thailand using my savings and happy project opportunties for the things I love in life (ie. dance!) are now showing up.

-I suppose it's time to rework the grassroots budget for [info]dancelabs!
+I suppose it's time to rework the grassroots budget for dancelabs!

 Say no to cars until after Feb 2007!